Geborgen/nordic-souls/GAMEPLAYGUIDE.md

 ## Player Homes

 In addition to the [Creation Club houses](https://en.uesp.net/wiki/Skyrim:Houses#Creation_Club_HousesCC), I've added a few custom player homes.
-Some of them will require you to use the power from [Hearthfire Multiple Adoptions](https://www.nexusmods.com/skyrimspecialedition/mods/3862) if you want your family to move in: in the wheel menu, select `Bless Home`.
+Some of them will require you to use the power from [Hearthfire Multiple Adoptions](https://www.nexusmods.com/skyrimspecialedition/mods/3862) if you want your family to move in: open the wheel menu and select `Bless Home`.

 - [Dovahkiin's Vault](https://www.nexusmods.com/skyrimspecialedition/mods/42237) is a small vault in the Throat of the World for storing away all those sketchy arcane objects in a safe location away from innocent people and your family.
 Only accessible with Clear Skies shout.
 - [Mörskom Estate](https://www.nexusmods.com/skyrimspecialedition/mods/33408) is a large player home situated on the hillside of Dawnstar.
 The mod comes with a short quest to acquire the home before the player will need to restore the building to its former glory, including the exterior and interior.
 Depending on your play style, Mörskom can be rebuilt using skill and materials or paid workers.